ai-on-gke/website/site/content/docs/agentic/n8n/index.md

 We deploy an Ollama server to host LLM that we will use in n8n.

-1. Apply the Kubernetes manifest file `gen/ollama.yaml`  that is previously generated from the template by the terrafrom
+1. Apply the Kubernetes manifest file `gen/ollama.yaml`  that is previously generated from the template by the terraform:

    ```shell
    kubectl apply -f ../gen/ollama.yaml